yutsuki3/riverpod_dev_logger/README.md

 - **Automatic Provider Context Detection**: No more manual tags!
 Logs automatically include the name and type of the provider that emitted them via Dart Zones.
 - **Riverpod 3.0 Ready**: Built explicitly for the latest Riverpod features and patterns.
 - **Structured Console Output**: Beautifully organized logs with level, provider info, dependencies, and extra metadata.
+- **State Diff Tracking**: Automatically detect and log state changes.
+Visualizes additions, removals, and modifications for both primitives and complex collections.
 - **Hierarchical Loggers**: Use `.bind()` to create child loggers with additional context like `userId` or `requestId`.
 - **Extensible Formatters**: Easily customize how logs are printed or sent to remote services.